Tyrn/hs-procr/README.md

 ```
 $ stack --help | build | test | haddock |  ...
 ```
-in your project's directory :smiley_cat:
+in your project's directory.

+Linux only so far, sorry.
+Mac and Windows at your peril :smiley_cat:
 ## Description
 **Procrustes SmArT** is a CLI utility for basic processing and copying of audio albums, mostly audiobooks of uncertain provenance to cheap mobile